Welcome »

 130 devices were implanted in patients monitored at the Toulouse University Hospital.
 This is the case of Jean-Louis Boulet, 62 years old, resident of.
 Ariège, carrier of this heart machine" for four years and on the waiting list for a transplant.
 "I'm lucky, everything is going well with my machine, I don't have any infectious problems or rejection but I recognize that this assistance weighs on my daily life.
 I learned to adapt to the machine which operates with a constant flow rate.

 During the Open Heart Day, Pascal Mahi, 32 years old from Tarnais: had only one desire: to forget his daily life transformed by a heart attack which had occurred two years earlier.
 “Without the assistance of the machine, I would not be here but, in my case, the infections follow one another around the cable, I see six nurses a day, I can no longer work or program anything,” testifies - he.
 However, he came to listen to the perspectives that are opening up: the thinking carried out by a Toulouse start-up made up of engineers and doctors to develop an innovative cardiac assistance device or, for less serious patients, the repair of the heart muscle by stem cells around the European Cardio patch project.
-The transplant of a genetically modified pig heart is not on the agenda in Toulouse, but this progress made in the United States opens up avenues in the face of the shortage of grafts.
+The transplant of a genetically modified pig's heart is not on the agenda in Toulouse but this progress made in the United States opens avenues in the face of the shortage of grafts.

 Emmanuelle Rey